Angelcare AC327 Review

 Our Analysis and Test Results

 Launching in 1997, Angelcare was one of the first companies to offer movement monitors to the masses.
-This Canadian company offers sound, video, and movement monitors for infants.
+This Canadian company provides sound, video, and movement monitors for infants.

 Performance Comparison

-Sensor pad movement monitors can often have more false alarms than wearables.
-The pad can only cover so much area and if your little moves, or rolls out of the coverage zone then the alarm will alert as it no longer sense movement.
-This may not be an issue when your baby is still an infant, but as they age and begin to shift, roll, and scoot, it could be more of a problem.
-Some of the other sensor pads we've tested include more than one pad for better overall coverage and fewer false alarms which is why the competition ranks higher in our tests.
+The Angelcare has a lower result in our testing and research for expected reliability.
+The pad can only cover so much area, and if your little one moves or rolls out of the coverage zone, the alarm will alert you as it no longer senses movement.
+This concern may not be an issue when your baby is still an infant, but it could be more of a problem as they age and begin to shift, roll, and scoot.
+Competing sensor pads we've tested include more than one pad for better overall coverage and fewer false alarms, which is why the competition ranks higher in our tests.
 We didn't experience false alarms while testing, but some users report that it does occur.

 Set Up

-The monitor requires more setup than some of the wearable options and has more parts than any other option in our review.
-With a parent device, camera, and sensor pad there are simply more components you need to deal with than some options that clip on baby's clothes and are good to go.
-While you don't need to pair the parent device like monitors of old, it does require mattress and bed set up, sensor pad positioning, camera installation, and ensuring a connection between the camera and the parent device.
+The monitor requires more setup than wearable options and has more parts than most competitors.
+With a parent device, camera, and sensor pad, there are more components to juggle.
+While you don't need to pair the parent device like old monitors, it requires mattress and bed setup, sensor pad positioning, camera mounting installation, and ensuring a connection between the camera and the parent device.

-The AC327 sensor pad requires a hard surface to rest on under the mattress to work properly.
-Also, the monitor doesn't work properly with all mattress types including most memory foam, straw, or hollow-core mattresses.
-If your mattress is non-traditional, you might want to consider contacting Angelcare for specifics before you purchase.
+The AC327 sensor pad requires a hard surface to sit on under the mattress to work correctly.
+Also, the monitor doesn't work properly with all mattress types, including most memory foam, straw, or hollow-core mattresses.
+If your mattress is non-traditional, you might consider contacting Angelcare for specifics before you purchase.

-While this sensor pad is more portable than those with wires to worry about it still isn't the best choice for travel where you can't control the kind of sleep surface you'll encounter.
-Because this monitor requires a hard surface to sit and is only compatible with some kinds of mattresses, you may not be able to use it with every hotel crib or friends mattress.
-If you need to take it to grandma's where you know the set up will work, then a set up without wires is arguably easier.
+While this sensor pad is more portable than those with wires to worry about, it isn't the best choice for travel where you can't control the sleep surface you'll encounter.
+Because this monitor requires a hard surface under the mattress and is only compatible with some kinds of mattresses, you may not be able to use it with every hotel crib or friend's mattress.
+Also, if you mount the camera to the wall above the bed, it will be a pain to dismount it for travel or to move it.

 Electromagnetic Field (EMF)

-The Angelcare AC327 emits more EMF than previous Angelcare options we've tested.
-This is likely a direct result of the wireless pad compared to the previous version's wired pad.
-While fewer wires around a baby crib is safer, the higher level of EMF might give you pause.
+The Angelcare AC327 emits more EMF than the competition in this lineup.
 While the jury is still out on the cumulative effects of EMF on developing systems, we believe less is better and err on the side of caution when we can.
-The AC327 emitted 1.2 V/m compared to the previous version we tested with EMF of 0.7V/m.
-Similar higher ranking sensor pad monitors have EMF levels of 0.7 in our tests as well.
+The AC327 emitted 3.1 V/m, which is high compared to the competition, some of which had no EMF.